NesHacker/RomHacks/FinalFantasyBetterShops/notes.md

 - Bank `$0E` seems to be loaded when you're in a store
 - Looks like `$62` being set to 1 determines if we "leave" the shop on A press
 - `$62` gets set as a result of moving the cursor, but only on the first menu...
+- Also, exiting the shop by pressing B works slightly different, as $62 is not set but the carry flag IS set (this explains the BCS @ A484).